Gerhard Klopfer

 Gerhard Klopfer (18 February 1905 – 29 January 1987) was a lawyer and a senior official in the Nazi Party who, as the State Secretary in the Party Chancellery, was Martin Bormann's chief deputy.
 He was also an SS-Gruppenführer.
 He participated in the Wannsee Conference that drew up plans for the implementation of the Final Solution to the Jewish Question.
-He subsequently denied all knowledge of the Holocaust and never was prosecuted.
+He subsequently denied all knowledge of the Holocaust and was never prosecuted.

 Early life and education

 Klopfer was born the son of a farmer at Schreibersdorf (today, Pisarzowice) in the Prussian Province of Silesia.
 He attended the local Gymnasium and received his Abitur in 1923.
 He studied law and economics at the University of Breslau (today, the University of Wrocław) and the University of Jena.
 After passing his first state legal examination in 1927, he wrote his doctoral dissertation in 1929, received his doctorate of law degree and completed his legal clerkship in Breslau.
 In 1931, he passed his second state legal examination in Berlin and started working as a junior judge at Düsseldorf.